alexbgoldberg777/Diabetes-Classifier/README.md

 Also included in the Training_and_UI folder in the InputUI file is a user interface made using PySimpleGUI where a user can input their own health indicator data and see what their probability of developing diabetes/prediabetes is.

 To run the project, download the code from the repository and simply run the InputUI file.
 A UI window will pop up prompting the user to input their data.
 After doing so, click the "Calculate Diabetes Chance" button to see your results.

-***Note: the current model was tuned for high accuracy, which led to significant overfitting.
-This may lead to an extremely low chance of diabetes output according to your health indicator data.
-The solution to this issue is currently in progress.***